rgglewerenz/Dicord-Python-Bot-with-Heroku/README.md

-Please not that it might take up to 3-5 days before I am able to answer a question.
+Please note that it may take up to 3-5 days before I am able to answer a question.